 13. WHAT WERE THE ALPHABET STREETS?

-These were a series of streets off Kirkstall Road in Burley.
-They were arranged alphabetically stretching from Angel Street to Ventnor Street.
-There were no streets beginning with I, X, Y or Z. For further reading see We Remember the Alphabets; Living Back-to-Back in Burley (Leeds, 2000).
+These were a series of streets in Burley which ran off Kirkstall Road commencing at the road junction near Wellington Bridge.
+They were arranged alphabetically commencing at Angel Street and ending at Ventnor Street.
+There were no streets beginning with I, X, Y or Z. The letter L is accommodated in New Lloyd Street because a Lloyd Street already existed in the area.

 12. WHO WAS THE FIRST MONARCH TO VISIT THE LEEDS DISTRICT?

 Some historians make the claim that Robert the Bruce in either 1314 or 1318 wintered at Morley and in 1322 destroyed St Mary’s Chapel there.
 The first monarch that can be said with certainty visited Leeds was Charles I, though ‘visited’ is hardly the most appropriate word to use, in that he was brought as a Parliamentary prisoner there in February 1647 when he was lodged in Red Hall.
 For further reading see D. H. Atkinson, Old Leeds: its Bygones and Celebrities by an old Leeds Cropper (1868).